 In the last 49 years of being alive, I have been addicted to something or other since I was two years old.
 Addictions have ruled my life, maybe because I was running from something?
 In this article I talk about my most loved and hated addiction: alcohol.
-Here’s Autism and Alcoholism: How I finally got sober.
+Here is more information about Autism and Alcoholism and how I finally got sober.

 Autism and Alcoholism: the Early Days